rushaesh/WhatsApp-ui-/README.md

 📱 WhatsApp UI Clone
-A modern WhatsApp UI clone built using Android (Java/Kotlin), replicating the design and basic functionality of the WhatsApp messaging app.
+A modern WhatsApp UI clone built using Android (Java), replicating the design and basic functionality of the WhatsApp messaging app.

 🚀 Features
 ✅ Home Screen – Displays a tabbed layout with Chats, Status, and Calls.